GregerTomas/English/topics/parts-of-speech/determiners/some-any-no.md

 💡 nějaký

-We mostly use **some** in positive sentences and with a uncountable or plural noun.
+We mostly use **some** in positive sentences and with an uncountable or plural noun.

 > There are some people in the street. <br/>
 > I've got some money in my pocket. <br/>